-This Scottish Modern Apprenticeship is managed by Creative & Cultural Skills.
+This Scottish Apprenticeship is managed by [Name of SSC].
 The SSC is the first point of contact in Scotland for any enquiries in relation to the Framework.
 Contact details:

 Creative & Cultural Skills CCSkills Scotland PO Box 3422 Glasgow G66 9DD Email: info@ccskills.org.uk